akvankorlaar/manuscriptdesk/README.md

 - Configuring '$wgNewManuscriptOptions['perl_path']'and $wgStylometricAnalysisOptions['python_path'] in LocalSettings.php if needed.
 - Installing Collatex-tools.
 This can be done by downloading and installing the latest version from:http://collatex.net/.
 CollateX needs to be run as a web service in localhost.
   The CollateX URL and Headers can be configured by modifying $wgCollationOptions['collatex_url'] in LocalSettings.php.
-- Logging in as Administrator, and copying the contents of Sidebar.txt to Mediawiki:Sidebar (For example localhost/md/Mediawiki:Sidebar).
+- Navigating with your browser to the installation, logging in as Administrator, and copying the contents of Sidebar.txt to Mediawiki:Sidebar (For example localhost/md/Mediawiki:Sidebar).

 Once everything is installed, you should log in as administrator, go to Special:UserRights (for example: localhost/md/Special:UserRights), enter your own username, and add yourself to the 'ManuscriptEditors' group.
 With the default installation, every registered user needs to be added manually to this group to be able to access the functionality of the Manuscript Desk.